 The scene: A diner waiter asks a customer if “Pepsi’s okay” when she asks for a Coke product.
 Steve Carrell, Cardi B, and Lil Jon all come out of nowhere to demonstrate to the waiter that Pepsi is absolutely, and more than, okay.

 What we liked: Pepsi realized that “is Pepsi okay” was the common response when restaurants didn’t carry Coke products.
 They played off that industry knowledge to create a clever story where celebrities emphasize that Pepsi is more than just okay.

 What story can you tell your audience?

 Consider your organization’s brand.
 Is there something in your value proposition that you can turn into a story?
 What emotion from your brand does your audience resonate with most?
+How can you become a brand with a soul?
 From a consumer standpoint, what types of stories are your favorite?
 We hope these ads got your creative juices flowing so that you can go create great stories, too.